Writing advice for budding and amateur writers, key skills for writers

 3. Finished my story but its rubbish - help me make my story better!

-It can be about getting the right deal with a publisher.
-It can be creating a phenomenon that reflects the times, or more powerfully, that the times reflect (think Harry Potter!).
+Many people get bogged down in getting the right deal with a publisher or an agent - and a lot of the time that can focus itself on whether you write what's in your heart, or what's commercial.
+You might go along the path of creating a phenomenon that reflects the times, or more powerfully, that the times then reflect (think Harry Potter!).
 But zeitgeist is not something one can easily fall upon and it is too difficult to even begin thinking that way.
-The following pages are intended to be of use to budding and for amateur writers, or even for those who are just suffering from a bit of writers-block.
+The following pages are intended to be of use to budding and for amateur writers, or even for those who are just suffering from a bit of writers block.

 Hopefully this part of the our website will help give you some good writing advice, particularly for amateur and beginner writers who are hoping to get "onto the scene".
 Writing is about 3 different key skills:

 1. The ability to write.
 Oh, not spell or punctuate or even write accurately - but you will need to be able to put your ideas forward in a way that is exciting, intriguing or just plain poetic.
 No-one will care if you can't spell perfectly, and anyway, computers will take care of most of that.
-The important thing is that you can put down what's in your head and this is the key skill.
+The important thing is that you can put down what's in your head and this is the key skill if you want good advice from any other writer.

 3. Lastly, but of equal significance and importance, is your ability to be motivated.
 You can't have the above skills with no motivation or you'll never quite get round to it.